-MEDD6722.
-The liberal studies curriculum: Learning and assessment considers solutions in the context of contemporary learning theories and current literature on assessment.
+MEDD6722 The liberal studies curriculum: Learning and assessment

+This module critically examines the learning and assessment issues inherent in Liberal Studies and considers solutions in the context of contemporary learning theories and current literature on assessment.
 The implications for pedagogy with distinctive demands on learning and inquiry in Liberal Studies will be discussed and alternative approaches evaluated.
 The module also scrutinizes different approaches to learning and assessment for Liberal Studies and considers the extent to which student assessment provides an effective means for improving learning and evaluating the curriculum.
 Assessment: 100% coursework.